 Intermediate German II (3-2)

 A course designed to provide fluency in spoken and written German through intensive grammar presentation and review, through conversational practice, and through composition and reading.
 The course is conducted in German.
-Prerequisite: GERM 2311.
-Course fee.
-(1605015213) (GERM 2302)
+Prerequisite: GERM 2311 (1605015213)

 Latin